 Writing a Senior Thesis can be a rewarding culmination to the Wellesley academic experience for Political Science and International Relations-Political Science majors.

 For both majors, the Honors Program involves the writing of a thesis.
 Each honors student works closely throughout a full academic year with the faculty member(s) best able to advise her on the topic of her thesis.
 Honors theses average around 70 pages in length, though this varies considerably depending on the subject matter and the methods.
-The deadline for juniors submitting an honors’ thesis proposal is the second Monday in April, if this date falls on a Monday holiday the due date will be the following day on Tuesday.
 All students will normally be expected to submit their proposals by this date.
 All seniors must submit their final honors’ thesis to the Registrar's Office.
 The thesis process and deadlines are listed on the Office of the Registrar Web page.

 College legislation sets an eligibility requirement of a minimum 3.5 grade point average in work in the major above the 100-level.
 The Department will consider proposals from students who demonstrate preparation and excellence in Political Science courses related to their proposed thesis.
 These courses should normally be distributed across both the 200 and 300 levels.
 Students who fall slightly below the minimum GPA requirement may petition the Department for an exemption from the GPA minimum.
 Exemptions are granted only for strong proposals supported by a potential thesis advisor.